Hans Poulsen - The Aussie Troubadour

 In the early 90s, Hans was invited by some friends he had met in Boston, to meet up with them in the northern US city of Seattle.
 From Seattle they travelled to Cortes Island about 160 km north of Vancouver, Canada.
 During his time on the island, Hans suffered a massive stroke, in October 1992.
 Hans was left alone in his apartment for two days before friends discovered him.
 He was taken to hospital in Vancouver by helicopter where he remained in a coma for almost a month.

 The authorities at the hospital contacted Hans’ mother by phone and said they wanted to turn off the life support.
 His mother refused saying, “No way, don’t do it.”
 Amazingly Hans regained conscientiousness, but was again faced the serious problem of a medical bill amounting to around $100,000.
 Again a friend came to his rescue, Australian girl, Jenny McCrae.
 Despite being in a wheelchair, Hans was able to escape by private plane back to Australia.
+Hans lost the use of one of his arms and could not walk.
 He then spent the next two years recuperating at the Caulfield Rehabilitation Centre.
+Jenny helped Hans leave the rehab hospital and cared for him for the next 13 years, before he went into care in a Nursing home in Box Hill.

 “The 9-track album touches on familiar themes which Poulsen made popular all those years ago: peace, politics Vs nature, utopia, co-operation, love – both personal and global, compassion and positiveness!”
 (Chris Spencer)